Your agents. Your edge.

 You paid for the failure.
 They captured the lesson.

 Every vendor sells ops automation.
-Only you can build core agents — the ones that encode how your business actually competes.
+Only you can build core agents.

 Ops Agents — anyone can buy these